Clinet/clinet/README.md

 ## Rolling your own locally

-In order to run `Clinet` locally, you will need to edit the JSON configuration file `config.json` with the appropriate values.
+In order to run `Clinet` locally, you will need to create a JSON configuration file called `config.json` with the appropriate values.

 In the below configuration template, use the following keymap:
 ```